New York Spousal Support Attorney

 Spousal support (also known as maintenance) is a complicated and nuanced issue that requires the experience of a savvy divorce lawyer who will advocate for your rights.
 Adam J. Peretz, Esq., of Peretz Family Law & Mediation, P.C. is such an attorney.

-Unlike child support, there is no set formula by which maintenance is calculated after a divorce or a Family Court spousal support proceeding.
-And although possible, maintenance is typically not Court Ordered for life, but rather for a period of time to allow the spouse to become self-supporting after the divorce.
+And although possible, maintenance is typically not Court Ordered for life (called "non-durational" support), but rather for a period of time to allow the spouse to become self-supporting after the divorce.
 There are several factors for the Court to consider when awarding maintenance:

 - the income of the parties